EgoExo-Con: Exploring View-Invariant Video Temporal Understanding: Conclusion

 \section{Conclusion}

-In this work, we introduced EgoExo-Con that comprises synchronized egocentric and exocentric videos paired with human-refined queries and evaluates whether models perform consistent temporal understanding across viewpoints.
-EgoExo-Con revealed that Video-LLMs struggle with cross-view consistency, often lagging behind single-viewpoint performance, and that naively training on both viewpoints does not reliably help.
+In this work, we introduced EgoExo-Con that comprises synchronized egocentric and exocentric videos paired with human-refined queries and evaluated whether models perform consistent temporal understanding across viewpoints.
+EgoExo-Con revealed that Video-LLMs struggle with cross-view consistency, lagging behind single-viewpoint performance, and that naively training on both viewpoints does not reliably help.
 To address this, we proposed View-GRPO that encourages viewpoint-specific temporal reasoning while promoting cross-view alignment, demonstrating its effectiveness over alternative training strategies.
-We hope EgoExo-Con establishes a solid benchmark for faithful, consistent temporal understanding across viewpoints, and View-GRPO provides insights toward achieving robust, view-invariant video comprehension.
+We hope EgoExo-Con and View-GRPO pave the way toward truly robust and view-invariant temporal understanding.